COVID-19 Information & Resources for Students

 - Free internet in designated parking area at the Northwest Vista College

-Canvas: All courses will now be facilitated through Canvas, the Alamo Colleges District learning management system.
-You can access Canvas through ACES.
+Canvas: For courses that are facilitated through Canvas, the Alamo Colleges District learning management system, you can access Canvas through ACES.

-- Beginning Wednesday, March 17, students will be able to access the Remote Ready Boot Camp for Students.
+- Students will be able to access the Remote Ready Boot Camp for Students.
 You can find it in your Canvas course list.
 Zoom: Your instructors and your advisors will be using Zoom to interact with you.

 - Using Zoom via the Web: You do not have to set up an account because Zoom is available via the web: Alamo.zoom.us.
 Faculty and staff will send you meeting invites, and you can join the meetings by simply clicking on the link

 - Using Zoom via the App: If you choose to download the zoom app, you must sign in “with SSO”.
 The company domain name is: alamo.
 Once that information is entered, you will be directed to the ACES login page.
 Simply log in to your ACES account and your available meetings will appear.